The Department of the Interior (DOI) dismissed evidence showing the benefits of preserving our national monuments.

 The National Park Service has argued that the 1906 Antiquities Act, which governs the establishment of national monuments, is the cornerstone of preservation in the federal system, and that, aside from an act of Congress, national monuments represent one of the best ways to protect areas with cultural, historical, or scientific significance.
 Scientists are beginning to stand up for the use of evidence in decision-making processes and have come out in large numbers against the proposed shrinking of the national monuments.
 For instance, the Society of Vertebrate Paleontology (SVP), a scientific organization that comprises more than 2,300 members from universities and scientific institutions around the world, is suing the federal government over the issue.
 The paleontological organization argues that the establishment of national monuments protects against fossil looting, prioritizes scientific activities, and preserves a part of the country’s – indeed the planet’s – story of the past.
 And the voices of scientists do make a difference – as a result of a strong pushback from tribal, environmental and Congressional leaders, DOI Secretary Zinke unexpectedly halted an oil and gas land lease of approximately 4500 acres in New Mexico because of a failure to complete scientific analyses on over 5000 Native American cultural sites in the area.

 The DOI is an institution that prides itself on creating policy that is “robust, of the highest quality, and the result of as rigorous scientific and scholarly processes as can be achieved.”
-DOI officials were asked to review several national monuments by the Trump Administration and, by using public comments and the best available evidence, make decisions on how that land would provide the most benefit to the American people.
+DOI officials were asked to review several national monuments by the Trump Administration and, by using public comments and the best available evidence, make decisions on how that land would provide the most benefit to the public.
 Internal deliberations appear to indicate the DOI officials did not include either public comments or evidence in their decision making.
 When evidence is sidelined from decision making processes, this often results in policies that are ineffective at protecting the public’s best interests.
 With evidence sidelined on DOI’s monument review process, the preservation of national monuments as sources of important paleontological finds, rich sites created by ancient Native Americans, and boosts in the local economy will likely suffer as a result of this loss of scientific integrity in the decision-making process.